Let’s hear it for Central Iowa!

 Crock pot dinners are totally the answer to summer’s sweltering temps, as they don’t heat up the house like the stove does.
 I just feel like everything that comes out of ’em is perfect for those cooler Fall and “that one season” months though.

-This is the first time I busted out my Smart Pot Crock Pot since I tucked it away last Spring, and I surely did miss it.
+This is the first time I busted out my crock pot since I tucked it away last Spring, and I surely did miss it.

 The smell of Crock Pot Chicken Taco Chili simmering away when I walked in the door was nearly enough to bring me to my knees!